strannik19/td_devel/ELT/Install_TD_Developers_Package_SLES11SP1/README.md

 download.sh
 ===========
-Downloads the mentioned versions from of (free) packages.
+Downloads the required versions of all (free) packages.

 install.sh
 ==========